-Proposals for minerals development in Bournemouth, Dorset and Poole will only be permitted where the proposals demonstrate that, for the life-cycle of the proposed development, any potential adverse impacts on neighbouring land and property associated with the following considerations are avoided and/or adequately mitigated to an acceptable level:
+Proposals for minerals development in Bournemouth, Dorset and Poole will only be permitted where the proposals demonstrate that, for the life-cycle of the proposed development, any potential adverse impacts associated with the following considerations are avoided and/or adequately mitigated to an acceptable level:

-- a.
-Noise levels;
+- a. noise levels;

-- b.
-Dust levels;
+- b. dust levels;

-- c.
-Air emissions;
+- c. air emissions;

-- d.
-Lighting;
+- d. lighting;

-- e.
-Visual and landscape impacts,
+- e. visual and landscape impacts,

-- f.
-Vibration levels,
+- f. vibration levels,

-- g.
-Site related traffic impacts; and
+- g. site related traffic impacts; and

-- h.
-Stability of the land at and around the site, both above and below ground level.
+- h. stability of the land at and around the site, both above and below ground level.